-- (1) In order to allow for innovative design, the City Manager may grant waivers to allow for deviations from the requirements of these LDRs pursuant to the following criteria: - (a) The proposed waiver is consistent with the Comprehensive Plan; and - (b) The applicant provides alternative standards to the specific land development sections subject to the waiver that meet the intent of the waived regulation. - (c) The proposed waiver will not negatively impact the health, safety, and welfare of the residents of the City. - (2) Waivers may not be permitted to deviate from the allowable density, intensity or permitted uses within a zoning district. - (3) Waivers shall be effectuated through written approval by the City Manager or designee.
+- (1) In order to allow for innovative design or unique site conditions, the City Manager may grant, at his or her sole discretion, waivers to allow for minor deviations from the requirements of these LDRs pursuant to the following criteria: - (a) The proposed waiver is consistent with the Comprehensive Plan; and - (b) The applicant provides alternative standards to the specific land development sections subject to the waiver that meet the intent of the waived regulation. - (c) The proposed waiver will not negatively impact the health, safety, and welfare of the residents of the City. - (2) Waivers may not be permitted to deviate from the allowable density, intensity, permitted uses, setbacks, or height within a zoning district. - (3) Waivers shall be effectuated through written approval by the City Manager or designee.